 Overnight: Kuriftu Resort B,L,D

 In the morning we visit the Blue Nile Falls a 32 km drive southwest of Bahir Dar, to the small town of Tiss Abay and then walk for about 30 minutes to a viewpoint of the falls – estimated to be between 37m and 45m high, consisting of four streams that originally vary from a trickle in the dry season to over 400m wide in the rainy season.

 Bahar Dar – Lake Tana – Addis Ababa

 Today we will take a boat excursion in Ethiopia’s largest water body, Lake Tana (3,600 sq. km) to visit the monasteries of Ura Kidane Mihret and Azwa Mariam, which are found on the largest peninsula of the lake.
 These monasteries are known for the colourful frescoes of religious scenes, various ancient crosses, paintings, murals and an impressive display of illuminated Bibles written in Ge’ez, Ethiopia’s oldest language.
 In the afternoon we fly back to Addis Ababa and enjoy a final group dinner.

 Depart Addis Ababa

-Our final morning in Addis Ababa before transferring to the airport for your return flight home.
+The final morning in Addis Ababa before transferring to the airport for your onward flight home.
 B

 Daniel Ademe Tire